Board of Directors

 Francis Trezza

-Francis Trezza serves as the Senior Security Engineer for Atheists for Liberty.
+Francis Trezza serves as the CISO and interim IT department lead for Atheists for Liberty.
 His main role is keeping all AFL internet related systems safe and secure.
 His two greatest loves in life are Information Security his fiancé Autumn.
 He holds a Certified Ethical Hacker designation from the EC Council among other high-level certifications, and works daily to secure the nation's critical infrastructure through defensive and offensive cyber operations in the public and private sectors.
 Seeing parallels in the failure of the New Atheism movement — driven by Atheism+ and the like — to what is currently happening in the information security community, he chose to join forces with Atheists for Liberty, as a group that protects constitutional rights and that considers Freedom of Speech to be directly related to the pursuit of knowledge.
 It is his dream to bring forth a future where freedom of expression and open sharing of ideas will be valued over conformity, censorship, gatekeeping, and the exclusion of those who think differently.

 State Directors